Skip to content

 Remote backup storage

-• A mongodump-format compressed archive that is the dump of collections
+• A compressed mongodump archive of all collections

-• A (compressed) BSON file dump of the oplog covering the time span of the backup
+• A compressed BSON file containing the oplog entries for the backup period

-The end time of the oplog slice(s) is the data-consistent point in time of a backup snapshot.
+The oplog entries ensure backup consistency, and the end time of the oplog slice(s) is the data-consistent point in time of a backup snapshot.

 Supported storage types